come

 So I'd have ate when me Dad had ate, sort of thing, I think, you know when he come home from work, I'd have waited for him, I wouldn't have said I wanted mine at four o'clock []

-3. (intransitive) To appear, to manifest itself.
+3. (intransitive) To appear; to manifest itself; to cause a reaction by manifesting.

 The pain in his leg comes and goes.

-4. (with an infinitive) To begin to have an opinion or feeling.
+4. (with an infinitive) To begin (to have an opinion or feeling).

 We came to believe that he was not so innocent after all.